yoikodata/yoikodata/README.md

 - 👋 Hi, I’m @yoikodata
 - 👀 I’m interested in building ETL pipelines and data analytics/science
-- 🌱 I’m currently learning python data manipulation, statistics, and visualizations
+- 🌱 I’m currently learning python for data manipulation, statistics, and visualization
 - 💞️ I’m looking to collaborate on projects for optimization
 - 📫 How to reach me: email yoikotumangan@gmail.com